Here are some great apps to help you get organized!

 Each monster has its own personality, and a card to explain it, along with a 2-5 second video of the monster doing a silly action.
 My kids love collecting their monsters.
 You can also opt to offer rewards such as a short video, or you can add your own.

-This app helps keep my kids (and me) stay organized, remember our chores, and also creates less of a fight in the morning for getting stuff done.
+This app helps keep my kids (and me) organized, remember our chores, and also creates less of a fight in the morning for getting stuff done.

 10. Time Panther